With Unrest There is Hope

 Chick-fil-A® Chicken Sandwich

-A boneless breast of chicken seasoned to perfection, hand-breaded, pressure cooked in 100% refined peanut oil and served on a toasted, buttered bun with dill pickle chips.
-Gluten-free bun or multigrain bun also available at an additional cost.
+A boneless breast of chicken seasoned to perfection, hand-breaded and pressure-cooked in 100% refined peanut oil, it is served on a toasted, buttered bun with dill pickle chips.
+A gluten-free bun or multigrain bun is also available at an additional cost.

 440 Calories